 It is recognised that whistleblowing can be difficult and stressful.
 Advice and support is available from senior managers, HR provider and/or your professional or trade union.
-The school has Whistleblowing procedures, a copy of which can be found here Q:\Key Information\Policies\WDT Policies\HR Policies\Whistleblowing Policy v1-4 (Sep20).pdf
+More information can be found here Wade Deacon High School - Policies

-25 Use of 'reasonable force' in schools and colleges
+25. Use of 'reasonable force' in schools.